Stability Results Of Small Diameter Properties In Banach Spaces: Stability Results

 We now show that none of the implications in the following diagram can be reversed.

 $\quad \quad \quad \quad \quad \quad \quad \quad\quad\quad\quad\quad\quad\quad\quad\quad \Big \Uparrow \quad \quad\quad\quad\quad \Big \Uparrow \quad \quad\quad\quad\quad \Big \Uparrow$

-\begin{example} (I) $BHP \nRightarrow BDP$\\ It was proved in \cite{BGLPRZ1} that , if a Banach space $X$ contains an isomorphic copy of $c_0$ then it can be equivalently renormed , so that every slice of unit ball of $X$ has diameter 2 but it has a relatively weakly open subset of arbitrarily small diameter.
-Hence a Banach space containing an isomorphic copy of $c_0$ can be equivalently renormed so that it has $BHP$ but not $BDP$ .

-(II) $BSCSP \nRightarrow BH$\\ It was proved in \cite{BGLPRZ2} that , if a Banach space $X$ contains an isomorphic copy of $c_0$ then it can be equivalently renormed , so that every relatively weakly open subset of unit ball of $X$ has diameter 2 but it has a convex combination of slices of arbitrarily small diameter.
-Hence a Banach space containing an isomorphic copy of $c_0$ can be equivalently renormed so that it has $BSCSP$ but not $BHP$
+\begin{example} \blr \item $ BHP \nRightarrow BDP.$\\ It was proved in \cite{BGLPRZ1} that, if a Banach space $X$ contains an isomorphic copy of $c_0$ then it can be equivalently renormed, so that every slice of unit ball of $X$ has diameter two but it has a relatively weakly open subset of arbitrarily small diameter.
+Hence a Banach space containing an isomorphic copy of $c_0$ can be equivalently renormed so that it has $BHP$ but not $BDP.$ \item $ BSCSP \nRightarrow BHP.$\\ It was proved in \cite{BGLPRZ2} that , if a Banach space $X$ contains an isomorphic copy of $c_0$ then it can be equivalently renormed, so that every relatively weakly open subset of unit ball of $X$ has diameter two but it has convex combination of slices of arbitrarily small diameter.
+Hence a Banach space containing an isomorphic copy of $c_0$ can be equivalently renormed so that it has $BSCSP$ but not $BHP.$